'March for Our Lives' gun control rally to draw thousands across US: Everything you need to know

 “Not everyone necessarily agrees how [gun reform] should happen.
 But different viewpoints are coming together and all agree that no American child should feel unsafe in school,” she said.

-For Boan, who has been working with local high schools and student organizations on her campus to help organize the event, she said, the shooting itself “doesn’t get anymore close to home.”
+For Boan, who has been working with local high schools and student organizations on her campus to help organize the event, the shooting itself “doesn’t get anymore close to home.”

 Boan is originally from Parkland, Florida.
-While she didn’t attend Marjory Stoneman Douglas High School, her older brother did, she said.
-And on top of that, her parents’ home is “just five minutes away from the school.”
+While she didn’t attend Marjory Stoneman Douglas High School, her older brother did.
+On top of that, her parents’ home is “just five minutes away from the school.”

 “[Parkland] was the last place in America I ever expected for this to happen,” she said.
 Once known for its picturesque golf courses and safety, Boan added, the city will now be remembered as the site of one of the “biggest mass shootings in U.S. history.”